onmagnoliasquare/website/frontend/README.md

 ## Architecture

-Every post must have a tag.
+Every post must have a tag and a category.

 A series takes precedence over a category, a category takes precedence over a tag.